octopusthink/octopusthink.com/src/content/blog/2019-09-21-introducing-octopus-think.md

 ## What to expect from this blog

-We're still figuring things out, but expect us to talk about things that matter most to us. **Design and technology.
-Accessibility and inclusion.** Oh, and adorable cephalopod stories, because we aren’t made of stone. *Those suckers are really cute.* 🐙
+We're still figuring things out, but expect us to talk about things that matter most to us. **Design and technology**. **Accessibility and inclusion**.
+Oh, and adorable cephalopod stories, because we aren’t made of stone. *Those suckers are really cute.* 🐙

 ## What we’re working on